amontg/autoADReport/README.md

  [Why?]

  Every month, I have to audit my company's list of user machines.
 It is a repetitive, basic data analysis task.
-This solution automates that task and gives the rows that are different in the new file.
+This solution automates that task and gives the rows (which are names) that are different in the new file.

  [Deliverable]